CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 ⸺

 ### Singularity Container for Trinity
-To ensure reproducibility and consistent software environments, all steps related to transcriptome assembly were performed within a Singularity container.

-This includes:
-- **Trinity v2.15.2** for guided de novo transcriptome assembly

-> **Note:** Downstream analyses (differential expression, clustering, genome-based GFF integration, functional enrichment) was performed outside the container in R environments.
-Trinotate-based annotation was performed using a separate container.
+Transcriptome assembly steps were performed within a Singularity container to ensure reproducibility and consistent software environments.
+The container used during this analysis was pulled from Docker Hub (trinityrnaseq/trinityrnaseq) on October 9, 2024.
+It included Trinity v2.15.2, along with other tools required for quantification and transcriptome processing.
+The container encapsulates all necessary dependencies for guided de novo transcriptome assembly.
+While individual package versions inside the container were not tracked, the container itself ensures a consistent and reproducible environment across systems.

 The container was pulled from Docker Hub using: